-Some of us have pillars of faith in our families, others do not; yet we have all been called to be a pillar of faith in our families (our families are micro-units of our communities).
+Some of us have pillars of faith in our families, others do not; yet we have all been called to be pillars of faith in our families (our families are micro-units of our communities).
 We have been called to be prayer warriors.

 It is reassuring to know that you have someone interceding on your behalf; it makes you feel loved, cared for, and protected.
 I have friends whose parents are constantly covering them in prayer.
 Until this very moment, I did not realize that it saddens me that I cannot say the same about my own mother.
-I want to be a mother/ aunt/ cousin/ niece/ granddaughter/ friend who understands that we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places; therefore, I must take up the whole armor of God, so that my family may be able to withstand in the evil day (Ephesians 6:12-13).
+I want to be a mother/ aunt/ cousin/ niece/ granddaughter/ friend who understands that we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
+Therefore, I must take up the whole armor of God, so that my family may be able to withstand in the evil day (Ephesians 6:12-13).
+I want to be a woman who prays fervently.
 I want to be a woman who helps the next generation understand the importance of doing the same.
-I want to be a woman who prays fervently.

 The thing I want more than my own freedom is the transformative freedom of Jesus Christ for my loved ones.